Feodosia Morozova: Life

 During the Raskol, because Archpriest Avvakum was her confessor, Morozova joined the Old Believers' movement and secretly took monastic vows with the name Theodora.
 She played an important role in convincing her sister, Princess Evdokia Urusova, to join the Old Believers.
 They were also joined by fellow noblewoman Maria Danilova.
 Following Avvakum, she rejected the reforms of Patriarch Nikon insisting he had no authority in the church to alter established practices, identifying such innovations with the corruption of the faith by the antichrist.

 After many misfortunes, the two sisters and Danilova were arrested by order of Tsar Alexis in 1671.
 They were interrogated and tortured over a long period, but refused to recant.
 Attempts to reach a compromise led by Patriarch Pitirim were also rejected.
 While she was under arrest, her son Ivan died.

 Alexis contemplated having Morozova burned at the stake, but was dissuaded.
 Instead, she and the others were incarcerated in an underground cellar of the St. Paphnutius Monastery at Borovsk, where they endured considerable deprivations.
-After the appointment of a new Patriarch, Ioakim, they were deprived of all support and were slowly starved.
+After the appointment of a new Patriarch, Ioakim in 1674, they were deprived of all support and slowly starved.
 All three succumbed to starvation, in 1675, with Morozova dying on November 2.